 Winner: Spotify

 Spotify leads the music streaming industry in song selection where many streaming services are concerned.
-Spotify offers more than 82 million songs and 4.7 million podcasts, which is more than enough to keep most people busy.
-But Amazon has them beat.
+Spotify offers more than 100 million songs and 5 million podcasts, which is more than enough to keep most people busy.
+But Amazon is also out there.

-Amazon has over 100 million songs in lossless HD quality and millions in Ultra HD.
+Amazon Music has over 100 million songs in lossless HD quality and millions in Ultra HD.
 They claim the most extensive catalog of ad-free major podcasts, too.
-Amazon also provides a myriad of videos and livestreams.
+And as the cherry on top, Amazon provides a myriad of videos and live streams.

 Either way, that is a lot of songs that you can use to build amazing playlists.